Bebe Rexha Stuns Fans In Black Sheer Garment

 On Spotify, she currently has more than 31.3 million monthly listeners, cementing her status as one of music’s biggest names right now.

-Rexha has managed to her bag herself some big collaborations including David Guetta, Nicki Minaj, Martin Garrix, and Louis Tomlinson, to name a few.
+Rexha has managed to bag herself some big collaborations, including David Guetta, Nicki Minaj, Martin Garrix, and Louis Tomlinson, to name a few.

-To keep up to date with Bebe Rexha, follow her Instagram account which boasts over 9.5 million followers.
+To keep up to date with Bebe Rexha, follow her Instagram account, which boasts over 9.5 million followers.